 The Society was formed over 50 years ago as a result of 3 people meeting in a café in Llandudno and it has grown slowly to its present size with a membership in the region of 70 members.

 The Society aims to foster an interest in engineering through the construction of model engines of all kinds.
 Many members have had no previous training in engineering but with the help of other members have been able to gain such skills as necessary to produce working models.

-During the winter we meet once each month with a mixture of talks on diverse topics, video evenings and there is always the opportunity to discuss the latest engineering problems members may have encountered in their model making.
+During the winter we meet once each month with a mixture of talks on diverse topics, video evenings and the opportunity to discuss the latest engineering problems members may have encountered in their model making.

-Finally, if you are interested in Model Engineering of any kind or would like to help us to build and run a miniature railway at our new site, then why not pop in and see us most Saturdays at our West Shore Site.
-You will be sure of a friendly welcome.
+Finally, if you are interested in Model Engineering of any kind or would like to help us to build and run a miniature railway at our site at West Shore, then why not pop in and see us, we are here most Wednesdays and Saturdays, you will be sure of a friendly welcome.